 Being exposed to tobacco smoke, living in a crowded household or having another respiratory infection, e.g. influenza, can increase a person’s chances of carrying the bacteria.

-Certain groups are also at increased risk of infection: household and other close contacts of someone with the disease (those who have been intimate or shared food and beverages), infants and children attending early childhood education or day care centres, and adolescents and young people at boarding school, living in hostels and university residences.
+Certain groups are also at increased risk of infection: household and other close contacts of someone with the disease (particularly those who have been intimate), infants and children attending early childhood education or day care centres, and adolescents and young people at boarding school, living in hostels and university residences.
 Also health professionals and microbiology laboratory staff who are likely to be in close contact with patients or samples with meningococcal disease.

 Some people with medical conditions that affect their immune system have an increased risk of infection, such as those without a functioning spleen, and those who are immunosuppressed from a disease or treatment of a disease.